 Annie Sadovsky Koepf (She/Her) REVIEWER is a model, actor, singer, and teacher.
 She and her rescue pug/chihuahua, Belli-girl, call Green Valley home.
 After a life time performing in front of small children for 6 hours a day, she ventured into acting on theater stages 3 years ago.
 With degrees in Art and Education, she thought her retirement years would be spent painting, but art is art.
 Making theater accessible, especially to children is a passion of hers.
 Additionally, seeing more mature actors on stage compels her to be a part of local community theater.
 Character roles are fascinating for her, and she has enjoyed playing a psychic, the devil, one of Joseph’s brothers, and Mrs. Cratchit.
 She is honored to be a part of Taming of the Review.

-Betsy Labiner is a PhD candidate in English literature at the University of Arizona; her dissertation focuses on English drama from the 16th and 17th centuries.
+Betsy Labiner (She/Her) REVIEWER/LEAD EDITOR is a PhD candidate in English literature at the University of Arizona; her dissertation focuses on English drama from the 16th and 17th centuries.
 Betsy earned her bachelor’s degrees in English and History from the University of North Carolina at Chapel Hill, and continues that twinned focus on literature and history in her doctoral work.
-Along with her academic work in drama and the arts, Betsy works in the box offices of The Scoundrel & Scamp Theatre and Artifact Dance Project.
+Along with her academic work in drama and the arts, Betsy also works in the box office of The Scoundrel & Scamp Theatre.

+Richard ‘Chomps’ Thompson (He/Him) REVIEWER began as a contributing author for Taming of the Review in 2019 and has been priveliged to write content for this growing organization each time his perspective has been requested.
 There are many women working to make Taming of the Review possible.
 Though not everyone is pictured, this passion project wouldn’t be possible without them.
-Special thanks to Kara Clauser and Shannon Elias.